Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-k8ZPDghO130.md

 ### Transcript

-> a bug formatted for where drone ports use too many batteries when players far away mention it was fixed it's not any chance for a fix so uh qa side let us know that it's still not fixed and let us know exactly and like prove it essentially um
+> a bug formatted for where drone ports use too many batteries when players far away mention it was fixed it's not any chance for a fix so, qa side let us know that it's still not fixed and let us know exactly and like prove it essentially